 The longest bull market in history shows no signs of letting up.

-The S&P 500 has soared more than 7% in the third quarter, which ends on Friday.
+The S&P 500 soared more than 7% in the third quarter, which ended on Friday.
 That’s the strongest quarter for the broad index since the end of 2013.
-The Dow has spiked more than 2,100 points, or 9%.
+The Dow spiked more than 2,100 points, or 9%.
 All three major indexes are near record highs.

 The surge represents a powerful rebound from Wall Street’s brush with disaster in late January and February.
 Fears about inflation and tariffs have faded.
 Investors have shifted their focus to the strong economy and blockbuster corporate profits.

 Not even an escalating trade war between the United States and China, the world’s two biggest economies, derailed stocks.